directus-labs/guest-authoring/directus-solidstart/index.md

 ## Summary

-[SolidStart](https://start.solidjs.com) a meta-framework built around [SolidJS](https://solidjs.com) - SolidStart is a framework aiming to allow people and teams to built high-end applications while bringing their own opinions.
+[SolidStart](https://start.solidjs.com) a meta-framework built around [SolidJS](https://solidjs.com) - SolidStart is a framework aiming to allow people and teams to built high-end applications without being too opinionated.
 In this tutorial, you will learn how to build a website using Directus as a CMS.
 You will store, retrieve, and use global metadata such as the site title, create new pages dynamically based on Directus items, and build a blog.

 ## Before You Start